Our Team

 A white male with longer brown hair smiles.
 He is sitting in front of a computer and wearing a checkered shirt.

 Liam is completely immersed in the disability community.
 He is a board member of both Disabled in Action and the supports coordination agency Liberty Community Connections, and a longtime member of ADAPT.
 He currently works with the Philadelphia Department of Public Health as the Access and Functional Needs Coordinator.
 He previously worked as a Project Coordinator at the disability advocacy nonprofit and Center for Independent Living (CIL) Liberty Resources.
 He received his BA in Liberal Arts at St. John’s College and his Masters in Public Administration from the University of Pennsylvania.
 Liam has a rare genetic disability called Friedreich’s ataxia and uses a wheelchair and many other adaptive products.
 He has personally felt the indignity and discomfort in buying the things that he hopes will make his life easier and wants to make a change to bring the disability community into the 21st century.
-He lives in Philadelphia with his wife and daughter.
+He lives in Philadelphia with his wife and two children.

 A white woman with short brown hair is smiling at the camera.
 She is wearing glasses with a black eye patch over one eye, and a pink shirt.